Xiangyu-Hu/SPHinXsys/tutorials/sphinx/installation.rst

 Here is the general procedure

   - Set up your machine with the required prerequisites.
-  - Clone the source from githiub master branch or download the appropriate .zip package from the release page.
+  - Clone the source from github master branch or download the appropriate .zip package from the release page.
   - Unzip into the installation directory (can be anywhere but we will suggest default locations).
   - Set path and environment variables as needed.
   - Run Cmake to configure and generate the SPHinXsys project.
   - Make and run the test set to verify the installation.

-The next three sections provide the details specific to each of three platforms, i.e. Ubuntu Linux (recommanded), Windows and other Linux or Unix systems.
+The next three sections provide the details specific to each of three platforms, i.e. Ubuntu Linux (recommended), Windows and other Linux or Unix systems.

 You only need to read one of these sections.